WANG-AXIS/wang-axis.github.io/_pages/projects.md

-## Focused X-ray Luminescence at µCT Resolution and µM-level Sensitivity
+## Focused X-ray Luminescence Tomography

 The goal is to develop the first-of-its-kind focused x-ray luminescence tomography (FXLT) scanner to “slice” deep cancers/tissues sensitively and longitudinally at 150μm resolution at a radiation dose comparable to that of a regular micro-CT scan.